Clarifai/clarifai-python-datautils/README.md

 ### Image Utils
 - #### Annotation Loader
-  - Load various annotated image datasets and export to clarifai Platform
+  - Load various annotated image datasets and export to clarifai Platform.
-  - Convert from one annotation format to other supported annotation formats
+  - Convert from one annotation format to other supported annotation formats.